Age Regression

 do not need to believe in reincarnation to take advantage of this

 powerful technique.
-Some people say that it is proof of the fact that
+Some people say that the ability to remember past lives is proof of the fact that

 we have already lived before in other bodies, while others think that